 Further successes include:

-· Generating significant media attention for the BHA’s campaigns work and policy areas, including segments on BBC News and BBC Breakfast, stories in every major national newspaper and coverage on national and local radio stations throughout England and Wales.
+Generating significant media attention for the BHA’s campaigns work and policy areas, including an exposé of illegal religious schools on BBC Newsnight, stories in every major national newspaper, and coverage on national and local radio stations throughout England and Wales.

-· Briefing MPs and peers, particularly members of the All Party Parliamentary Humanist Group (APPHG), on legislation and debates related to ‘faith’ schools and education in Parliament, and organising debates in the House of Commons and House of Lords on relevant issues.
+Briefing MPs and peers, particularly members of the All Party Parliamentary Humanist Group (APPHG), on legislation related to ‘faith’ schools and education in Parliament, and organising debates in the House of Commons and House of Lords on relevant issues.

 With your donations, we’ll be able to employ our 'faith' schools campaigner for another year and continue to fund his efforts to curb the rise of religious influence and privilege in the education system.
 Any money donated over and above our target will be used exclusively on furthering the BHA’s education campaigns.

 If you’re a UK taxpayer, please also indicate that the BHA can claim Gift Aid on your donation so that we can reclaim 25p tax from HMRC for every £1 you donate.